About the Diocese

 Home of the Orthodox Diaspora in Western Europe and the British Isles

-The Diocese of Great Britain and Western Europe has been the home of the Church Abroad’s presence in Europe since the beginnings of the Church Abroad itself, and today maintains its traditions of fostering every dimension of the life of the Orthodox Diaspora across eleven countries.
+The Diocese of Great Britain and Western Europe, the oldest of the ROCOR dioceses, has been the home of the Church Abroad’s presence in Europe since the beginnings of the ROCOR itself in 1920, and today maintains its long tradition of fostering every dimension of the life of the Orthodox Diaspora across thirteen countries and principalities.

-Our Diocesan life encompasses two broad territories — on the one hand, the British Isles (comprising the United Kingdom of Great Britain and Northern Ireland, together with the Republic of Ireland), and on the other, continental Western Europe (including France, Italy, Spain, Switzerland, Belgium, Luxembourg, the Netherlands, Monaco and Portugal) — which have been at the heart of the Orthodox Diaspora for centuries.
+Our Diocesan life encompasses two broad territories — on the one hand, the British Isles (comprising the United Kingdom of Great Britain and Northern Ireland, together with the Republic of Ireland), and on the other, continental Western Europe (including France, Italy, Spain, Switzerland, Belgium, Luxembourg, the Netherlands, Monaco, Portugal, Gibraltar and Lichtenstein) — which have been at the heart of the Orthodox Diaspora for centuries.
 This broad territory means that the Diocese, in addition to being multinational, is also multilingual, with parishes serving and communicating in English, French, Russian, Italian, Spanish, German, Dutch and Welsh.

-The Diocesan Cathedral, dedicated to the Nativity of the Theotokos and the Holy Royal Martyrs, is in London and is the principal cathedra of the Bishop of London and Western Europe, who governs the Diocese with aid of his vicar, the Bishop of Vevey.
-The Chancellery of the Diocese is located in Wallasey in the north of England and, at the direction of the Bishop, coordinates the administration of the Diocese as a whole.
-Given the extent of the Diocese’s territory, the customary work of its Diocesan Council is augmented by two regional councils — one for the British Isles and one for Continental Western Europe — which permit a dedicated focus on the pastoral and missionary needs of each broad region.
+The Diocesan Cathedral, dedicated to the Nativity of the Theotokos and the Holy Royal Martyrs, is in London and is the principal cathedra of the Bishop of London and Western Europe, who has governed the Diocese since 2018.
+The Chancellery of the Diocese is located likewise located in London and, at the direction of the Bishop, coordinates the administration of the Diocese as a whole.

 The Church Abroad in the Unity of the Orthodox Church